 Marielle Franco (27 July 1979 – 14 March 2018) a politician, human rights activist, sociologist, feminist, loved family member and mum.

 We were shocked and deeply saddened by the execution-style murder of activist Marielle Franco on the 14th of March 2018, after attending a women's empowerment event.
-Sometimes the politically motivated murder of those who fight for justice or those who are the voice for the voiceless, captures our attention.
+In history, sometimes the politically motivated murder of those who fight for justice or those who are the voice for the voiceless, captures our attention.
 Steve Biko’s assassination on 12 September 1977, Pretoria, South Africa.
-I remember marching during the Rugby Springbox Tour on September 12th, 1981 calling out his name…Biko…Biko and I remember the Biko squad!
-Martin Luther King of-course.
+I remember chanting…Biko…Biko!, marching during the anti Springbok Tour protest in Auckland New Zealand, on September 12th, 1981.
+We remember Martin Luther King of-course.
 Not so well known was Pemulwuy assassinated on 2 June 1802 who was noted for his resistance to the European settlement of Australia.
 I was in Kanaky New Caledonia not long after Jean-Marie Tjibaou, Kanak independence leader was killed.
 In West Papua Mako Tabuni, Chairman of main civil resistance independence organisation, West Papua National Committee (KNPB) was assassinated in 2009 by Indonesian military Detachment 88.
 In 2003 Marcos Veron and in 2011 Nísio Gomes leaders on Brazilian Guarani Indians were assassinated.
-There are countless more many will never be known or named but we remember them.
+There are countless more and many will never be known or named but they were loved family members and important to their neighbourhood, community village or tribe so we remember them.

 As an activist Franco cited a UN figure that one young African Brazilian is killed every 23 minutes in the country.
 Further she was quoted as saying that “We (the black population of Brazil) were enslaved, then imprisoned and now we are being assassinated.”
 Franco alleged that police were murdering youths in Rio’s Favela, and harassing residents with near impunity.
 “One more homicide of a youth that can be put on the account of the military police”.